n1ghtmare/Nox/README.md

 	repository.Update(employee);
 ```

+Adding more documentation is a high priority, bare with me.
 More stuff is to come, contributions, suggestions and issue reports are highly appreciated.
 Seriously, write code with me :)